 REQUIREMENTS-LATERAL ENTRY POLICE OFFICERS

-- Applicants must have successfully completed the probationary requirements in their prior position as a police officer.
+- Must have successfully completed a twelve (12) month probationary period in their prior position as a police officer.

 - Physical: Vision (in both eyes) not impaired more than 20/60 correctable to 20/20, and normal color perception, proven by appropriate tests.

-- Applicants must meet the physical, mental, and psychological requirements of the position as tested by the Civil Service Commission.
+- Must meet the physical, mental, and psychological requirements of the position as tested by the Civil Service Commission.

-- Applicants must provide documentation that they have fulfilled the requirements of the Illinois Police Training Board to be certified with no more than 40 hours of additional training required by that Board for certification.
+- Must provide documentation that they have fulfilled the requirements of the Illinois Police Training Board to be certified with no more than 40 hours of additional training required by that Board for certification.

 - An accredited police academy certification from another state must be approved by the Illinois Police Training board to qualify.